 Researcher, Designer, Project Instigator

-My name is Gretchen Caldwell Rinnert, and I am an associate professor in the School of Visual Communication Design at Kent State University.
+My name is Gretchen Caldwell Rinnert, and I am a professor in the School of Visual Communication Design at Kent State University.
 I teach interaction design, motion design, as well as visual ethics, and design theory.
-As a graduate student at NC State I was drawn to education, and creating tools for children.
+As a graduate student at NC State, I was drawn to education and creating tools for children.
 My thesis was about giving pre-teen girls ways to be creative and participate together in classroom activities.
 I have continued this work at Kent State.
 Since 2015 I have been working on a suite of tools that help pre-literate children learn letters and numbers.

 Recent Peer-Reviewed Journal Articles

 Martens, M, Rinnert, G.C. and Andersen C.(2018) “Child-Centered Design: Developing an Inclusive Letter Writing App” Frontiers in Psychology, Vol. 9, Human Media Interaction, 06 December 2018, Edited by Jennifer L. Miller, Publishers: Frontiers in Psychology, Lausanne Switzerland.

 Mooney, A, Martens, M, and Rinnert, G.C.
 (2018) “Energetic Alpha: Co-Designing a Letter Learning Tool for Three-to-Six Year Olds” Dialectic, Volume 2, Issue 1, Summer 2018, Publishers: AIGA DEC (Design Educators Community) and Michigan Publishing, New York, NY. http://dx.doi.org/10.3998/dialectic.14932326.0002.109

 Coorey, Jillian and Rinnert, G.C.
 (2014) “Critical Writing Strategies to Improve Class Critiques” Visible Language (April 2014).
 The Journal of Visual Communication Research.
 47 (3). pp. 30–51.
 ISSN 0022-2224.